Professional MBA Boca Raton Admission & Application Process

 Program Start Dates

-- Boca Raton Campus: Tuesday and Thursday evenings in-person
+Boca Raton Campus: Tuesday and Thursday evenings on campus

 - Bachelor’s degree in any discipline; no business prerequisites are required

 - GPA approximately 3.0 or higher over the last 60 undergraduate credits

 - GMAT/GRE exam scores are not required for qualified applicants

 Complete the Departmental Supplemental Application

 Boca Raton Campus Spring 2023 Term 2: Click HERE to start/return to your Supplemental Application.While there is not a specific end date to apply, the Executive Education department recommends submission of applications by early July for the Fall semester, mid-November for the Spring semester, and late April for the Summer semester.
 The Executive Education programs are on a rolling admission cycle, and qualified candidates may be considered for admission until the program start date or deferred to the subsequent term/semester.
 Applicants are encouraged to apply as early as possible to secure admission into the program.

 Current resume with three academic or professional references on last page including: reference name, title, company, contact information.

 Item 2: Submit Unofficial Transcript(s) or Unofficial Transcript Evaluation